Personal websites & portfolios

 This is where you'll see the biggest improvement in your results, as the quality of what Claude builds depends on how well you describe what you need.
 And the good news is that you don't have to use any technical jargon, you just need to be specific.

-The number one mistake people make is being too vague.
-Saying "build me a website" gives Claude almost nothing to work with, and it'll make dozens of decisions that you might disagree with.
-But saying "build me a website with a dark background, my name in large white text at the top, and three sections below for my work experience, skills, and contact details" gives Claude a clearer picture of what you need.
+Build me a website with a dark background, my name in large white text at the top, and three sections below for my work experience, skills, and contact details.

 The more specific you are from the start, the less time you'll spend going back-and-forth trying to correct things afterwards.
 It's worth spending an extra minute on your prompt to save yourself ten minutes of revisions.